abalter/mywebsite/content/ariel-balter-resume.md

 Goals
 -----

-_I seek a position where I can contribute to research while advancing in biomedical computing and analysis through experience and education.
+_I seek a position where I can contribute to research and advance in a career in biomedical computing and analysis through experience and education.
 My physics Ph.D. gives me broad quantitative training, deep computational skills, and incisive scientific intuition.
 I am currently pursuing a post-graduate degree in biostatistics at OHSU.
 In whatever positions I